Victoria Research Web

 Wireless

-A pleasant Bloomsbury alternative: if your university maintains a membership in the Institute of Historical Research in Senate House, Malet Street (and if it doesn't, it should) you can drop in and use the IHR's computers to connect to the Net, and make use of its photocopier, too.
-Individual Institute memberships are fairly inexpensive; it costs just $45 for the year to join the "Friends of the IHR," which gives you the run of the place.
+A pleasant Bloomsbury alternative: if your university maintains a membership in the Institute of Historical Research in Senate House, Malet Street (and if it doesn't, it should) you can drop in and use the IHR's computers, and make use of its photocopier, too.
 Through its well-stocked historical library, its pleasant tea room, and, especially, its seminars and lectures, the IHR is a wonderful place to get to know other scholars and students.
+And best of all, membership is free.

 Online storage

 If you want to protect your valuable notes or digital images, or to make certain that various e-documents are available to you while you're traveling, you should seriously consider signing up for an online file-storage site that lets you store and access your files on the Web from any PC, anywhere.
 Such storage may already be available free through your current ISP; if you're student or faculty, check with your university's computer people about web-accessible storage through your university account.
 Otherwise you'll want to look into free online file-storage services like FileSavr, FileDen, Driveway, and SkyDrive, which offer substantial space at no charge.
-Besides offering 2G of free space, Dropbox will also sync your files across different computers and the web, a big improvement over carrying a flash drive around to make sure you're working with the latest versions of your files.
-For a modest monthly fee, you can combine file storage with a project-management environment like Backpack or Basecamp, or use such free versions as Google Docs or Zoho.
-In a pinch, you can simply email yourself documents as attachments, an option that the two Gigs of mail storage offered by free email services like Google's Gmail, or the substantial space available through Yahoo or Hotmail, makes a practical alternative.
+Besides offering lots of free space, Dropbox will also sync your files across different computers and the web, a big improvement over carrying a flash drive around to make sure you're working with the latest versions of your files; Google Docs comes in handy for documents, too, and is especially helpful for collaboration.

 Flash or USB drives in various sizes have now become so cheap and versatile that it would be foolish not to take at least one along so that you can store an extra copy of essential files and make backups, as well; some even allow you to run your own programs on public computers like the ones found in Internet cafés.
 If you are making scans or photographs in an archive, or an archive is making them for you, a capacious flash drive can be the handiest way to carry them away.
 But the tiny size of flash drives comes with a downside: they are very easily lost, stolen, or misplaced.
 (For example, it's quite common for the distracted or absentminded scholar to leave a flash drive plugged into some library's or cyber café's computer, a lapse that may not be noticed until many hours or miles later.)
 This vulnerability is all the more reason to keep copies of your most important notes and reference files on a file server somewhere.
 With online storage, you can upload your files in moments to some secure and easily accessible corner of cyberspace, and enjoy the peace of mind of knowing that even if your laptop crashes or is stolen, or every single one of your DVD or flash drive backups bites the dust, all of your precious notes are safe and sound.